mechgguy/eestech-hackathon/README.md

 The topic of the hackathon is "How can we improve customer experience with public data and generative AI?".
 Our team proposes a solution using a Language Model (LLM)-based model.
 The model provides feedback to different personas, acting as customers, by analyzing their comments and suggesting improvements.
 More deatils on problem statement can be found at [github](https://github.com/Infineon/hackathon)

 ## Solution Overview
 Our solution is based on a Language Model (LLM) that analyzes customer comments and provides tailored feedback to improve their experience.
 We have identified and defined customer experience metrics, both abstract and non-abstract, by considering various customer personas and viewpoints.
 By leveraging public data and generative AI, our model offers effective and consistent predictions on how issues and comments can be handled better to enhance customer satisfaction.
-Our focus was on Prompt Engineering, asking the correct questions and getting the answers in a correct and homogenous format.
-Prompt engineering involves crafting specific prompts or instructions given to a language model to produce desired outputs.
-The goal of this exercise is to guide the model towards generating outputs that align with the intended objective.

 ## Key Features
 - Language Model (LLM)-based solution